Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-If you noticed that the cluster #2 does not exist in the last table it is just because we created a cluster with no quotes in it by mistake... if yu didn't notice it, this is not so important.
+If you noticed that cluster #2 does not exist in the last table, it is simply because we mistakenly created a cluster with no quotes in it.
+If you didn’t notice it, then it’s not particularly important.

 ## BERT

-We used pretrained BERT-Base model (BertTokenizer and BertModel with 768 hidden layers, introduced in this paper).
-We add one fully connected layer with 10 output dimensions.
-BertTokenizer transforms input string into tokens, then BertModel returns 768-dimensional representation of input string.
-Further, added layer produce 10 values which after applying sigmoid function predict the probabilities of each class.
+We used the pretrained BERT-Base model.
+We added one fully connected layer with 10 output dimensions.
+The BertTokenizer transforms the input string into tokens, and then the BertModel returns a 768-dimensional representation of the input string.
+The additional layer produces 10 values, which, after applying the sigmoid function, predict the probabilities of each class.

-The weighted binary cross entropy was used as a loss function.
-The weights were used to decrease the effect of unbalanced data.
-The weights were computed as normalized reverse frequencies of classes in the train data.
+We utilized weighted binary cross-entropy as the loss function.
+The weights were applied to mitigate the impact of unbalanced data, computed as normalized reverse frequencies of the classes in the training data.

-For transformer-based models, it is convenient to use a schedular which changes learning rate during training to make training more smooth: smoothness increases the learning rate from zero to set value during warmup training period and smoothly decrease it to zero for last part of training.
-We used linear schedular with warmup period equals to first 10% of total training steps.
+For transformer-based models, it is convenient to use a scheduler that adjusts the learning rate during training to create a smoother learning process.
+This approach gradually increases the learning rate from zero to a set value during the warm-up period and then smoothly decreases it to zero during the final stages of training.
+We used a linear scheduler with a warm-up period equal to the first 10% of the total training steps.

-After several training trials we found that weighted loss does not fully prevent overfitting to the most frequent classes.
-For training the final model, we decided to create fully balanced train and test datasets.
+After several training trials, we found that the weighted loss did not fully prevent overfitting to the most frequent classes.
+Therefore, for training the final model, we decided to create fully balanced training and test datasets.

 ## Results
-We present here the different results: the "proof-of-concept" classification, followed by the 20 classes classification, and an extra step ;)
+We present the different results here: first, the 'proof-of-concept' classification, followed by the 20-class classification, and then an extra step. ;)

 #### Proof-of-concept
-We trained and tested with unbalanced datasets, but make use of weighted loss.
-Furthermore, to save memory, we decided to crop all quotes up to 300 characters.
+We trained and tested using unbalanced datasets but employed weighted loss.
+Additionally, to save memory, we decided to crop all quotes to a maximum of 300 characters.

-After having fed the classifier with the quotes classified following the 4-classes table, and trained it for 20 minutes, we get the following results:
+After feeding the classifier with the quotes classified according to the 4-class table and training it for 20 minutes, we obtained the following results:

 <figure>
     <p align="center">